 The SUN Movement Secretariat ensures that the SUN website (www.scalingupnutrition.org) features activities undertaken within the Movement.
 The first version of the SUN website was operational in September 2011.
 It was then updated by GMMB and the Secretariat to provide a much more in-depth picture of the breadth of activities and progress underway across the Movement and re-launched before the second High-Level Event on Nutrition in September 2012.
 A particular emphasis was placed on revitalizing the pages of the SUN Countries to most accurately reflect what they are achieving especially at community level.
-The SUN Movement Secretariat has worked closely with SUN countries to complete this update and their engagement in the process has demonstrated the importance they attach to ensuring their stories are told on this global platform.
+The SUN Movement in the process has demonstrated the importance they attach to ensuring their stories are told on this global platform.